the-platapus/Lossless-Audio-Stream-Server/README.md

 ```

 <br><br>
 Developed with ❤️ for old and iconic Media Players of the golden age.
-Made with FFmpeg and Node.js.